Snowball Bistability Vanishes at Moderate Orbital Eccentricity: Results

 where the left-hand side represents the energy used to melt the ice, while the right-hand side corresponds to the energy released due to ice growth.
 After assuming an eccentricity, we can use Kepler's equation to numerically solve Eq.~(\ref{eq:limiting}) for the mean stellar flux at which the Snowball-to-Waterbelt bifurcation occurs.

 Figure~\ref{fig:threshold} compares predictions for the critical annual mean stellar flux of the Snowball-to-Waterbelt bifurcation from the ice-thermodynamic model (Eq.~(\ref{eq:limiting})) with the GCM as a function of eccentricity.
-The tuned ice-thermodynamic model closely reproduces the results of the GCM.
+The ice-thermodynamic model with $Q_{adv}$ and $\alpha_i$ tuned closely reproduces the results of the GCM.
 In particular, it shows a similar pattern of the decrease in the annual mean stellar flux of the Snowball-to-Waterbelt bifurcation as eccentricity increases, with the slope becoming steeper as the eccentricity increases.
 This is important because we identified the decrease in $S^*_{SB\rightarrow WB}$ as eccentricity increases as the main reason the GCM loses Snowball climate bistability at increased eccentricity in section~\ref{sec:gcm-bistability}.
-The ice-thermodyanmic model is also able to match GCM behavior, with slight retuning, when important variables are changed including the ice albedo ($\alpha_i$) and the obliquity.
+The ice-thermodynamic model is also able to match GCM behavior, with slight retuning, when important variables are changed including the ice albedo ($\alpha_i$) and the obliquity.
 This is particularly impressive in the case of changing the obliquity because this changes both $E_1$ and $E_2$ in Equation~(\ref{eq:limiting}).
 As a result of the decrease in the annual mean stellar flux of the Snowball-to-Waterbelt bifurcation as the eccentricity increases, it eventually crosses the roughly constant annual mean stellar flux of the Waterbelt-to-Snowball bifurcation.
 The eccentricity at which this occurs ($e \approx 0.25$ in the default case) is the critical eccentricity at which Snowball climate bistability is lost.
+In both the GCM simulations and ice-thermodynamic model, we fix the orbital period at 360 days to isolate the effect of ice thermodynamics.
+Allowing the orbital period to vary according to Kepler's third law would lower the critical eccentricity slightly.